Sunshine Coast Birds

 Magnificent Riflebird

-Day 18 - Morning birding Waigeo - ferry back to Sorong – 4 nights at hotel.
+Juney 18 - Morning birding Waigeo - ferry back to Sorong – 4 nights at hotel.

-Days 19-21 – Birding the South New Guinea lowlands around the Klasow Valley, Malagufuk village and other sites in this bird-rich region, using our comfortable Sorong hotel as a base after some ordinary digs in the Arfaks.
+June 19-21 – Birding the South New Guinea lowlands around the Klasow Valley, Malagufuk village and other sites in this bird-rich region, using our comfortable Sorong hotel as a base after some ordinary digs in the Arfaks.
 Another feast of species, many either endemic to Vogelkop Peninsula or more widely to the southern lowlands of New Guinea, or tricky to find elsewhere in New Guinea.
-They include Northern Cassowary, Blue-black ingfisher, Red-breasted Paradise-Kingfisher, Black Lory, Red-billed Brush-turkey.
+They include Northern Cassowary, Blue-black Kingfisher, Red-breasted Paradise-Kingfisher, Black Lory, Red-billed Brush-turkey.

-Day 22 – Fly home from Sorong
+June 22 – Fly home from Sorong

 The price includes: All accommodation (hotel and guesthouse); all transportation (domestic air tickets for three flights - Buka-Jayapura, Jayapura-Manokwari, Manokwari-Sorong - cars, van, 4WD truck); park permits, rangers, local guides and porters.
 All meals (B- L-D), food supplies, mineral water, soft drinks.
 The price does not include insurance, overweight luggage, alcohol (note that availability is limited these days in Papua), laundry.

-The cost is: 6 people = US pp $8,520; 7 people = US pp $8,210.
-Single supplement $USpp40 per night in some accommodations possible.
+We are looking at a group of 8 plus well-known Indonesian birding guide Untu Baware.
+The cost per person is US pp $8,210.
+Single supplement $US pp 40 per night in some accommodations possible.
 Papua (like PNG) has always been an expensive destination.
 As this is a private tour, it can be run at considerably less cost than similar tours on offer.
 Jakarta is connected to Biak and Sorong by air.
 It is easiest to book these legs as part of your international flight tickets.

 No comments: